bishopZ/next11-plus/README.md

 + Added [Next-Sitemap](https://www.npmjs.com/package/next-sitemap)
 + Addded Next.js recommended security headers

-+ Added an example of every major paradym in React: Reducer, Hooks, Component, Controlled input, Context API
++ Added an example of major paradyms in React: Reducer, Hooks, Component, Controlled input, Context API
-+ Atomized the components
++ Atomized the React components

-+ Added Metadata for SEO, and the favicon fields, site.manifest
++ Added Metadata for SEO, and the favicon fields, and site.manifest

 + Upgraded ESLint to Typescript-ESLint with lots of custom rules for ease of use.
 + Added Stylelint for CSS Linting

 + Added an example API

-+ Update TSConfig and added lots of Typescript examples
++ Updated TSConfig and added lots of Typescript examples

 + Changed comments to use JSDoc format
 + Added some ES features: ??, Object.freeze, more